 1. Preheat the oven to 200°C.

-2. Sift the dry ingredients into a large bowl and make a hole in the center.
+2. Sift the dry ingredients into a large bowl and make a well in the center.

-4. Pour the liquid mixture into the dry ingredients mixture from before and gently stir with a large spatula .
-Then, use your hands to finish putting the mixture together and form a manageable dough (it won't seem like it at first, but little by little you will see how the whole mixture is coming together and homogenizing).
+4. Pour the liquid mixture into the dry ingredients mixture and stir gently with a large spatula.
+Then use your hands to finish bringing the mixture together and form a workable dough (it won't seem like it at first but little by little you'll see how the mix comes together and homogenizes).
 Cover the bowl with a damp cotton towel and set aside in a warm place until the dough has doubled in size.

-5. Place the dough on a floured surface and divide it into 6 pieces (you can do it with a knife or a bread scraper ).
-Using a rolling pin , flatten each piece of dough into a teardrop shape (narrower at the top than the bottom).
+5. Place the dough on a floured surface and divide it into 6 pieces (you can do this with a knife or with a dough scraper).
+Using a rolling pin, flatten each piece of dough into a teardrop shape (narrower at the top than at the bottom).

-6. Place the naans on a preheated Le Creuset baking sheet in the oven and bake for 5-8 minutes, until puffed and golden.
+6. Place the naans on a Le Creuset baking tray preheated in the oven and bake them for 5-8 minutes, until puffed and golden.

-7. With the help of a kitchen brush , spread the naan breads with a little melted butter mixed with the crushed garlic.
+7. With the help of a kitchen brush, brush the naan breads with a little melted butter mixed with the crushed garlic.

 To make the lamb curry:

-1. Heat the oil in a casserole-type cocotte and brown the lamb on both sides.
-Remove the meat from the cocotte and reserve.
+1. Heat the oil in a casserole, Shallow Casserole-style and brown the lamb on both sides.
+Remove the meat from the casserole and set aside.

-2. Add the onions, carrots, and potatoes to the same pot, and sauté until golden brown.
-Then add the garlic and spices.
-Sauté for another minute or two, and add the tomato sauce, crushed tomatoes, and beef broth.
+2. Add the onions, carrots and potatoes to the same pot, and sauté them until browned.
+Then add the garlic and the spices.
+Sauté for another minute or two, and add the tomato paste, the crushed tomatoes and the beef stock.

-3. Put the lamb back in the cocotte and cover.
+3. Return the lamb to the casserole and cover.
 Cook over medium heat for 45 minutes, stirring occasionally.
-After that time, lower the heat to a minimum and remove the lid.
-Cook over very low heat until the liquid is reduced and the curry is thick and delicious.
-Season to taste with salt and pepper and mix in the chopped mint.
+After that time, reduce the heat to low and remove the lid.
+Cook over very low heat until the liquid reduces and the curry is thick and delicious.
+Season to taste with salt and pepper and stir in the chopped mint.

-Now you can serve the cocotte directly at the table and don't forget to bring the Naan bread (I assure you that you would miss it!).
+You can now serve the casserole directly at the table, and don't forget to bring the Naan bread (I assure you you'd miss it!).

 Comments